JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ---

-For this stage SPC members are asked to limit themselves to the *Change track option* in this interface, and then to ""save"" it:
+For this exercise SPC members are asked to limit themselves to the *Change track option* in this interface, and then to ""save"" it:

 ![](img/change_track.png)